 “He turned the other cheek.”

-The cop roared.
-It felt strange liking a policeman.
+The cop roars.
+It’s so strange, liking a policeman.

-The next day we brought Stu and Mike Jr. with us to Out & Proud.
-Scott was driving them that day, and when the girls found out who he was, they flocked to him and wanted to know all about being my boyfriend.
-I thought Scott was going to blow up at me, but he seemed to like all the pre-teen attention.
+The next day we bring Stu and Mike Jr. with us to Out & Proud.
+Scott is driving them that day.
+When the girls find out who he is, they flock to him and want to know all about being my boyfriend.
+I fear Scott’s going to blow up at me, but he seems to like all the pre-teen attention.
 He must be getting desperate.

-“Do you tell everyone now that I was your boyfriend,” he complained later.
+“Do you tell everyone now that I was your boyfriend,” he complains later.

 “Yeah.
 I’m real proud of it.”

-“You’re incorrigible,” he surprised me with a five syllable word.
+“You’re incorrigible,” he surprises me with a five syllable word.

-Stu and Mike Jr. did a few Motown songs and all the kids had a sock hop.
-Felix reminded them that socks were for sale as well.
+Stu and Mike Jr. lead a Motown sock hop.
+Felix reminds them that socks are for sale as well.

-Stu got me aside and asked if Casper got his message.
+Stu gets me aside and asks if Casper got his message.

 “Yeah.
 You were great.
 He got back to our room quickly.
 Want to learn some signs, too?”